Web3Auth/.github/profile/README.md

 ## 💥 Demo

-Checkout the [Web3Auth Demo](https://demo-app.web3auth.io/) to see how Web3Auth can be used in your application.
+Check out the [Web3Auth Demo](https://demo-app.web3auth.io/) to see how Web3Auth can be used in your application.

 ## 💬 Troubleshooting and Support